journalist and author

-I married for the second time and from then on worked freelance – on local papers and for several Emap titles.
 When David St John Thomas introduced Writers News he asked me to do the lead interview.
 About the same time I was asked to produce a house journal, Connection, for The Weetabix Food Company.
 It was a family-owned firm when I started and ‘family’ seemed to include all the employees.
-When I left after 25 years, the company had been bought by venture capitalists and now it is mainly owned by the Chinese!
+When I left after 25 years, the company had been bought by venture capitalists.
 How things changed!
 But it was a job I loved doing.

 In 2011, I met Roger Johnson whose background is in Public Relations and Marketing.
 Together we started Sherborne Literary Society which gives members discounts on books from independent booksellers in the town and discounts on events.
 Through the Society we began the hugely successful Sherborne Literary Festival that over the years has gone from strength.
 Roger had to step down but I continued, first becoming Chairman of the Literary Society and then Festival Director.